Hilduin III, Count of Montdidier

 Hilduin III (died after 1032), Count of Montdidier, Seigneur de Ramerupt, son of Hilduin II, Count of Arcis-sur-Aube.
 He was a member of the House of Montdidier.
 Virtually nothing is known about his life.

+Marriage and Issue

 Hilduin married Lessaline de Dammartin, although, when widowed, she apparently married Renaud I, Count of Soissons as her second husband.
 Hilduin and his wife had three children: